 This is one of those features that truly makes both the Raptor and the Syncro biking backpacks.
 The helmet attachment point is at the front of both these backpacks, and it is incredibly easy to use.
 You can see how in this video:

 Also, the LidLock is just big enough to keep your helmet firmly in place, but it is small enough that it doesn’t take up too much space.
 And it virtually doesn’t add any weight to the backpack, which is always a benefit.
 Well, until you attach the helmet, that is. :>

 If you’ve checked out any of my other Osprey reviews, then you probably know that this is a very common feature in Osprey backpacks – as it should be.
 A small zippered pocket is always convenient to have, particularly when talking about these outdoorsy backpacks.

 Since it’s a scratch-free pocket, it’s perfect for keeping your phone or sunglasses safe.
 And it’s at the top of the backpack so you can still easily access it when you need to.
 Just remember to not keep your keys in this pocket, to really keep it scratch-free (learn from my mistakes).

 Well, this comparison really is a close one.
 And this time, I actually don’t have a clear recommendation for you.

 Both backpacks have their advantages, but they also have a lot of shared features.
 Some of you will prefer the included hydration sleeve, and others will prefer the integrated rain cover.

-This time, I won’t tell you to get the one or the other.
+This time, I won’t tell you to get one or the other.
 In fact, I will let you decide for yourself.
-Head over to Amazon and check them out in more details.
+Head over to Amazon and check them out in more detail.
 And check out their prices – surprisingly enough they are pretty close in that respect as well.